 - The long-term success of your campaigns will depend on the quality of your SEO

 SEO takes time and professional time costs money.
-The average cost for reputable SEO in Australia (agency) is between $150 - $200 per hour (before GST).
+According to Moz, the average cost for reputable SEO in Australia (agency) is between $150 - $200 per hour (before GST).

 At low price points you may find your work: